-The State Officials and Employees Ethics Act requires all state employees, appointees, and officials to complete state Ethics training and Harassment and Discrimination Prevention training on at least an annual basis.
+The State Officials and Employees Ethics Act requires all state employees, appointees, and officials to complete state Ethics training and Harassment and Discrimination Prevention training at least each calendar year.

-Technology and Security Awareness training is required annually for each employee and appointee.
+Technology and Security Awareness training is required each calendar year for each employee and appointee.